-Under the Disability Service Safeguards Act 2018 (the Act), disability workers or their employers are required to notify the Victorian Disability Worker Commission when they believe that a disability worker has engaged in 'notifiable conduct'.
-This is a notification.
+Under the Disability Service Safeguards Act 2018 (the Act), all disability workers and their employers are required to notify the Victorian Disability Worker Commission if they reasonably believe that a disability worker has engaged in 'notifiable conduct' that puts the people they support at risk.
+This is a mandatory notification.